Comparisoft

 Cons

-• Too basic for complex operations
+• Too basic for multi-location or complex operational planning

-• No fitness-specific features
+• No fitness-specific features or gym management integrations

 Pricing: Free tier available; paid starts at $5/user/month